Project Management Software Migration

 Process

 It was a three month migration process.
-In supporting the project manager, I would create proposal ideas with projected timelines that we would discuss, then implement what was agreed upon.
+I would create and submit proposals with projected timelines and task assignments to the project manager.
+After discussion, I would implement what was agreed upon.
 The three main areas of focus during the migration were as follows:

 Data transfer

 Instead of migrating and cleaning the data from one program to another, we decided it would be better to only bring in the projects that were needed.
-The migration of the data was a team effort that include myself and two other project management specialists.
+The migration of the data was a team effort that included myself and two other project management coordinators.
 We followed the below plan:

 This is a sample spreadsheet that we used to track the projects and get feedback from the director and managers on the team.